eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ## Introduction

 For a while now, Condorcet methods have gotten the short end of the stick in the reform space.
 The disaster known as [Ranked Choice Voting](../ditch-rcv/){:target="_blank"} has dominated the space as a whole, but particularly ranked ballots.
-Cardinal methods like Approval and STAR have been the main challengers, and while the Equal Vote Coalition "approves" of their flavor of Condorcet ("Ranked Robin"), Condorcet has not yet gained much traction.
+Cardinal methods like Approval and STAR have been the main challengers, and while the Equal Vote Coalition "approves" of their flavor of Condorcet (["Ranked Robin"](https://www.equal.vote/ranked_robin)), Condorcet has not yet gained much traction.

 Now, if you are reading this blog, you probably know I am an Approval die-hard.
 I think it is [the most practical and effective reform we should be supporting right now](../approval-only/){:target="_blank"}.
 However, I would like to share my positive thoughts here in this post.

-I first heard about the system proposed by Better Choices through a bill in Ohio which would implement a "Top-3 Condorcet" system, where a jungle primary would be held and the top three candidates would advance to a final election conducted using a kind of Condorcet method.
+I first heard about the system proposed by [Better Choices](https://www.betterchoices.vote/top3) through a bill in [Ohio](https://www.betterchoicesohio.org/) which would implement a "Top-3 Condorcet" system, where a jungle primary would be held and the top three candidates would advance to a final election conducted using a kind of Condorcet method.
+They call this system "Consensus Choice Voting.
 But before we start getting too lost in the jargon, let's ensure we are clear about what the hell I'm even talking about.

 ### Condorcet Methods

 A Condorcet winner is a candidate who would win a head-to-head matchup against every other candidate.
 Simple, right?
 I have [my issues with the idea of the Condorcet winner as a measure of "consensus"](../why-condorcet/){:target="_blank"}, but *in practice* all "good" methods (Approval, STAR, Score, etc.) are going to agree on the best candidate, who is likely a Condorcet winner.

-A Condorcet method is just a voting system (that usually takes in a ranked ballot) and then evaluates the head-to-head matchups between every pair of candidates to determine if there is a Condorcet winner.
-Some are complex, some are simple, some are a single method that is designed to pick the Condorcet winner if one exists, and some just say "elect the Condorcet winner if they exist, else do this other thing".
+A Condorcet method is just a voting system (that usually takes in a ranked ballot) and then evaluates the head-to-head matchups between every pair of candidates to determine if there is a Condorcet winner, and then elects them.

 ### Jungle Primaries

 I just [published a post about California's Top-2 system](../ca-top-2/){:target="_blank"} in which I talk about the issues with jungle primaries and vote splitting.
 The fundamental idea is this:

-> Put all candidates on a single primary ballot, from every party, let people vote, and then the top vote-getters advance to a final runoff.

-This is technically a "nonpartisan blanket primary" but that's so wordy, let's just call it a "jungle".
+> Put all candidates on a single primary ballot, from every party, let people vote, and then the top vote-getters advance to a final runoff<d-footnote>This is technically a "nonpartisan blanket primary" but that's so wordy, let's just call it a "jungle".</d-footnote>.

 The idea is to force candidates to be held accountable to all voters, rather than just those from their party<d-footnote>For example, in a state like California, the election would often be decided entirely in the Democratic primary, with Republicans getting effectively no say in the outcome.</d-footnote>.
 The *hope* is that this would elevate consensus candidates with low visibility and boost third parties.
 This has largely not materialized because voters can still only choose a single candidate.

-When votes are a scarce resource, this leads to rallying behind the most viable candidate from your favorite major party, and rampant vote splitting from voters who are idealistic enough to support nonviable candidates.

-In my view, [any system that uses a choose-one jungle primary is a non-starter](../ca-top-2/){:target="_blank"}.
-It's simply *awful*.
-The issue with the jungle primary is *not* the runoff step, but the vote splitting.
-However, we will come back to this.
-First, we should discuss what Better Choices is actually advocating for.

 ## The Better Choices System